14 - 24 September 2016 (In 2017 the Pyrenees will be divided into two events : East & West Pyrenees)

-The Pyrenees Cent Cols Challenge: The most rural of the three routes, and the most ‘technical’.
-Ten days without crossing a major town to the sound of cascading water and cowbells, the tranquil beauty of these mountains will work their way to your heart.
-Steeper climbs and some rougher roads make this Challenge perhaps a little harder than the Alps.
+The Pyrenees Cent Cols Challenge: The most rural of all the routes, and the most ‘technical’.
+Ten days without crossing a major town, riding to the sound of cascading water and cowbells, the tranquil beauty of these mountains will work their way to your heart.
+Steeper climbs and some rougher roads make this Challenge definitely harder than the Alps.
 This version of the journey, ridden in 2014 for the first time, is harder than its predecessor, with stats that compare it closely with the Dolomites.
 It is a wonderful but tough way of experiencing the sheer Power of the Pyrenees.

 I didn’t think CCC Alps could be bettered, but the Pyrenees was the ultimate cycling adventure.

 For me, the Alps were defiantly shouting: “Come and have a go if you think you’re tough enough!”, but the Pyrenees were whispering: “Come and explore my beauty, you will love it.”
 The Alps was primarily a physical challenge to be overcome.
 The Pyrenees was more a spiritual voyage of discovery.
 To anyone considering these rides, I would recommend them both 100%, but if I could only do one, it would have to be the Pyrenees.”

 Main climbs: Auzines, Aussieres, Nadieu, Dent, Triby, Garabell, Jau

 Description: After warming up legs on hills still guarded by the ruins of Catharre castles, we trace our way up to the Col d'Aussieres via Sournia.
 After descending to Axat, we take a remote loop to bag four 'back-road' cols with some serious climbing, before briefly joining the Gorges of St Georges.
 From here we begin the long climb up to the Col de Jau for our final battle of the stage.

 Stats: 175kms.
 4760 metres climbing